MathieuAR-GDPSFH/community-guide/phpmyadmin/Basic Explanation of The PhpMyAdmin Tables.md

 # PhpMyAdmin tables
 - PhpMyAdmin looks very confusing when you first see it, with all the tables.
-- Well here isva basic explanation of the tables.
+- Well here is a basic explanation of the tables.

 • Acccomments: this table lists all the account comments, shows you the account ID of the user who uploaded the comment.